algotrade-research/deepmm/README.md

 It is worth noting that running hyper-parameter optimization can take a very long time, depending on data size and number of possible combinations in hyper-parameters.
 The default brute-force search will take one week continuously running on a Macbook Pro 2019 laptop.
 To reduce the running time, one can reduce the number of possible values for each hyper-parameters in `OPTIMIZER` section.

-After the optimization phase, one can use the best parameters picked by the optimizer (best sharpe ratio in the training data) for subsequent experimental result (back testing and paper trading).
+After the optimization phase, one can use the best parameters picked by the optimizer (best Sharpe ratio in the training data) for subsequent experimental result (back-testing and paper-trading).

-## Back-testing (running inference without searching hyper-parameters)
+## Back-testing

+One can run the algorithm on historical data using the best parameters by running the following command:
 If you only want to use the trained model for predictions (inference) without retraining (skipping optimization phase), use the following command:
 ```bash
 python run.py -c configs/parameters/pseudo_marketmaking.yaml -o PIPELINE.params.is_optimization=False
 ```

-This command runs the pipeline with the parameters defined in the configuration file but disables the optimization phase (`is_optimization=False`).
-This means the pipeline will use the pre-trained model for inference without searching for better hyperparameters.
+In the above command, parameters will be specified in the section `PIPELINE` of file `pseudo_marketmaking.yaml`.
+In addition, we also override the configuration `is_optimization` (set to False) to avoid hyper-parameter search in this phase.

 The back-testing results can be viewed in the accompanied document (file `docs/Algotrade_marketmaking.pdf` section 3).

 ## Run paper-trading

-In this section, we provide instructions to perform the paper trading (use real time price data and make the decision) with our market making strategy.
+In this section, we provide instructions to perform the paper trading (use real time price data and make the decisions) with our market making strategy.

 ### Redis connection setup